microsoft/vscode-docs/docs/remote/wsl.md

     > 3. The first time the Selfhost Remote Extensions starts, you may be prompted to paste in a GitHub access token so that it can download and auto-update private versions of the extensions.
 You only need to give "Repo" scope to this token.
     > 4. Reload / restart VS Code - Insiders.

-4. [Optional] On Windows, we recommend **disabling automatic line ending conversion** for Git on the **Windows side** given Linux (and thus WSL) use different line endings.
-Run this command to update the setting before cloning a repository: `git config --global core.autocrlf false`
+4. Disable automatic line ending conversion for Git on the **Windows side** (given Linux and Windows use different line endings).
+Run: `git config --global core.autocrlf false`

 ### Open a folder in WSL